 - All text in the resume should be written in the same font size, color and style.
 It may seem like a small thing, but in reality it gives recruiters and HR managers the opportunity at this stage to assess your accuracy and attention to detail.

-- Make the right accents.
+- Showcase your achievements.
 The most important thing is your work experience.
 Describe your work experience in an achievement format.
 For example, “Conducted a financial audit of the company and optimized operating costs by 20%.”
 Describe as much as possible the skills that were listed in the vacancy.
 In the hobby section, it would be good to indicate something related to the company in which you want to work.
 For example, if you have experience of volunteering with children and it brings you joy, be sure to indicate this if this company actively supports children with special needs.
 It doesn’t make sense to write overly common hobbies – it doesn’t make you stand out from other candidates.

 - Use the words and phrases that were used to write the job posting.
 This simple move will bring you emotionally closer to your employer.